terraoldham/BlueBabyBird/README.md

 - [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 (Can retweet, favorite, and unfavorite tweets, cannot unretweet tweets correctly yet.)
 - [X] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [X] Timestamp is relative to tweet time, as in the real app.
+- [X] Images are rounded
+- [X] Color changes upon engagement

 The following **additional** features are implemented: